theupdateframework/taps/candidate-tuf-versions.md

 In trying to create more flexible functionality between servers and clients when it comes to dealing with different versions of TUF, we identified two main issues that need to be addressed.
-First, clients need a way to be able to determine whether their current TUF specification is compatible with the version from which they are receiving new metadata.
+First, clients need to be able to determine whether the TUF specification version they implement is compatible with the TUF version of the metadata they receive.
 This ensures that clients parse metadata according to the correct version to prevent errors from any changes to the metadata in the new version.
-Second, clients need a way to use this information to determine how to access metadata that is compatible with their version of the TUF specification.
+Second, clients need a way to use this information to determine how to access metadata that is compatible with the version of the TUF specification they implement.

 To address the first issue, this TAP proposes standardizing the specification version field to separate breaking changes from non-breaking changes and